lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 </svg>
 {{< /highlight >}}

-<small>NOTE: Unfortunately there's no CSS property for the `r` attribute.</small>

 This looks much better:

 <svg class="circle-svg circle-svg--stroked" viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg">
   <circle class="circle-svg__circle circle-svg__circle--stroked" cx="50" cy="50" r="45"/>
 </svg>

-The `r` attribute defines the radius of the circle, relative to its overall size.
-It's not ideal to hard-code the radius in this way, but it *does* scale proportionately when we change the size of the parent `<svg>` element as shown below.
+It's not ideal to hard-code the radius in this way but it's not possible to set this via CSS because there's no CSS property for the `r` attribute.
+It *does* at least scale proportionately when we change the size of the parent `<svg>` element as shown below.

 Half size: